okaufmann/Carbonated/README.md

 }
 ```

-Finally, if you are passing a model instance to a 3rd party helper, it won't know about the mentioned `carbon` attribute for accessing raw carbon instances.
+If you are passing a model instance to a 3rd party helper, it won't know about the mentioned `carbon` attribute for accessing raw carbon instances.
 For these situations, you can use the `withCarbon()` object modifier.
 This will override all accessors and return raw carbon instances by default.
 ```php
 $serviceOrder->withCarbon() // Pass instance using withCarbon() modifier.
 $serviceOrder->required_by  // Outputs carbon instance.